 Many algorithms have been developed in the machine learning community.
 We chose to use decision trees.
 Trees handle mixed attributes easily, and combinations of related attributes (i.e., AND and OR) are naturally captured.
-Moreover, trees require minimal storage, quickly make predictions, are easy to interpret, and can learn incrementally over time [24].
+Moreover, trees require minimal storage, quickly make predictions, are easy to interpret, and can learn incrementally over time [25].

 We also considered algorithms such as Nearest Neighbor, Naive Bayes, and Bayesian belief networks.
 These models also handle mixed data types well and can learn incrementally from new samples.
 However, each failed to satisfy one or more of the other requirements.
-In particular, nearest neighbor algorithms favor training time to prediction time.
+In particular, nearest neighbor algorithms favor training time over prediction time.
 Naive Bayes assumes that attributes are conditionally independent of one another, and thus violates our requirement to detect combinations of attributes.
-Bayesian belief networks model attribute dependence in networks, but require a priori knowledge about the structure of the network, which is exactly what we are trying to determine.
-Further, none of these other models are potentially easy to interpret.
-More complex models, such as neural nets, were not considered because of their inability to naturally handle categorical attributes.
+Bayesian belief networks model attribute dependence in networks, but require additional techniques to determine the structure of the network.
+Further, none of these other models are easy to interpret.
+More complex models, such as neural nets, were not considered because of their slow training time and inability to efficiently handle categorical attributes.

-4 ABLE
+4. ABLE